Auto Union racing cars: Cars today

-After the collapse of the Soviet Union, Audi engineers authenticated the car as a 16-cylinder hill-climbing Auto Union that combined types C and D. Audi acquired it in exchange for a replica on a condition that all non-replaceable parts were kept at original car and replica was built on replaceable parts plus one of made parts that were originally on Audi made replica.
-Purchase/exchange was done for undisclosed sum of money, and in 1997 commissioned British engineering companies Crostwaite & Gardiner of Buxted and Roach Manufacturing of Ower to restore the original and create the replica.
+After the collapse of the Soviet Union, Audi engineers authenticated the car as a 16-cylinder hill-climbing Auto Union that combined types C and D. Audi acquired it in exchange for a replica, on the condition that all non-replaceable parts were kept on the original car and the replica was built with replaceable parts plus one-off made parts that were originally on an Audi-made replica.
+Purchase/exchange was done for an undisclosed sum of money, and in 1997 British engineering companies Crostwaite & Gardiner of Buxted and Roach Manufacturing of Ower were commissioned to restore the original and create the replica.
 The original, which now resides in the Audi Motor Museum, appears at car shows and is also demonstrated at race meetings by long-time Audi racing driver Hans Stuck Jr., son of the original driver Hans Stuck.
 The replica, which was unveiled at the 2007 Festival of Speed at Goodwood House, England, with Pink Floyd drummer Nick Mason as driver, is exhibited in Riga.

 American car enthusiast Paul Karassik tracked down chassis No.19 in Russia, adding an original engine from a separate D-type carcass and handing it over in 1990 to Crosthwaite and Gardiner to restore to its original form.
 In February 2007, it was due to be auctioned by Christie's in Paris.
 Although expected to be the most expensive car ever sold at auction at more than $12 million, the car did not find a buyer in the sealed auction.
 This was because of a discrepancy that was found with the chassis and engine numbers and the fact that they did not correspond with the numbers expected to be found on the car that it was believed to be.
 The car went on auction in August 2009, with Bonhams estimating a sale price of around £5.5million.
 During Bonhams 2009 Monterey auction, the bidding stalled at $6 million, and the vehicle was not sold.